katowulf/firebase-multi-write/README.md

 firebase-multi-write
 ====================

 Write to multiple paths in Firebase atomically.
+This is done using an update_counter to enforce that concurrent writes cannot cause records to become out of sync, and by using rollbacks if any write op fails.

 ## Do you need this?